UniMelbHumanRoboticsLab/CANOpenRobotController/doc/1.GettingStarted/InstallLinux.md

 $ sudo apt install g++-arm-linux-gnueabihf
 ```

+For details on usinf a Beagle Bone see the [dedicated page](../2.Hardware/BBUse.md).

 ## Networking Tools
 CORC uses CANOpen, thus some networking tools are required to configure and access the CAN bus.
 These can be installed using the following commands: